-The Craigmyle Lecture will take place on Tuesday 19 November at Our Lady of Victories Church, High Street Kensington, London.
+The Craigmyle Lecture will take place on Tuesday 19 November in the Max Rayne Auditorium at the Royal Society of Medicine, London.
 The event is free to attend but tickets must be booked in advance as space is limited.
 The lecture will be followed by a drinks reception where the conversation can be continued.
 The event is being kindly sponsored by CCLA.

 Baroness Hollins, President of the Catholic Union, says: “We are extremely grateful to Tom, a farmer of thoughts, for agreeing to deliver our flagship lecture.
 Creating a level path is essential for a civilised society and my heart breaks when all too often I see fissures in the system.
 Professor Tom is world renowned and a passionate advocate for disability justice and I look forward to his words of wisdom”.